Energy Star Appliances

 Where to get accurate data

-Use 12 months of utility bills, your smart‑meter hourly data via the utility portal, manufacturer EnergyGuide or ENERGY STAR spec sheets, or local measurement (plug meters, Sense/Home‑energy monitors).
-The more actual, recent usage data you plug into the formulas, the more reliable your payback estimate will be.
+Use 12 months of utility bills, smart-meter hourly data from your utility portal, manufacturer EnergyGuide spec sheets, or local measurement tools such as plug meters or home energy monitors like Sense.
+The more accurate and recent your usage data, the more reliable your payback estimate will be.

 The Value of Smart Features Beyond Energy Savings